SM-Shaan/CuetHallManagement/README.md

    ```bash
    npm install
    ```
-4. Set up database credentials in the `.env` file.
+4. Set domain in which the backend will run in constants/domain.ts file
 5. Run the application:
    ```bash
    npm run dev